floriank/blog/content/post/moving-on-from-postgres-fdw.md

 I compiled a [full repository](https://github.com/floriank/postgres_sync_copy) to see the thing work.
 I really hope this example demonstrates both an interesting technical detail as well as some insights on what to do as a tech lead in todays software development world.

-lastly, thanks to the unknown developer who called me out.
+Lastly, thanks to the unknown developer who called me out.

 You da real MVP.